 The majority of Quiksilver's company-owned and licensed stores are in Europe (about 300), followed by Asia/Pacific (285ish), and the Americas (100).
 In fiscal 2014 more than half of the company's sales were generated outside the US.
 The firm's European headquarters is in France, while its Asia/Pacific headquarters is located in Torquay, Australia.

 Sales and Marketing

-Quiksilver's products are sold in more than 90 countries through wholesale customers, retail stores, and through e-commerce.
+Quiksilver's products are sold in more than 100 countries through wholesale customers, retail stores, and through e-commerce.
 It wholesales its products to major markets with the help of 300-plus independent sales representatives supplemented by an employee sales staff.
 The company uses more than 150 local distributors in smaller markets.

-Quiksilver also has ventured into personal care products -- a relatively new niche for the company -- for its namesake and Roxy lines.
+Quiksilver has ventured into personal care products -- a relatively new niche for the company -- for its namesake and Roxy lines.
 Through an exclusive worldwide licensing agreement, Inter Parfums develops and distributes Roxy fragrance, sun care, skin care, and related items, as well as Quiksilver sun care and other products through 2017.

 Going forward, Quiksilver faces increased competition from athletic footwear and apparel giant NIKE, which is stepping into the action sports industry.
 To help it focus, the company has divested non-core business to focus on its namesake, Roxy, and DC labels.
 Jettisoned brands include Surfdome (sold to SurfStitch), Mervin Manufacturing (sold to Extreme Holdings), and skateboarder Tony Hawk's Hawk Designs (sold to Cherokee).